cse-kiet/PCSE25-32/README.md

-# Soil Nutrition Management using IoT abd Machine Learning: Agri-tech
+# Soil Nutrition Management using IoT and Machine Learning: Agri-tech

 PCSE25-32